Herbs for Protection – 7 Kinds to Ward Off Evil

 Here's a fun look at some of the more spooky lore surrounding popular herbs.

-In many cultures around the world, herbs have long been used for their medicinal and magical properties.
+In many cultures around the world, protection herbs have long been used for their medicinal and magical properties.
 From healing potions to warding off evil spirits, the folklore surrounding herbs is as diverse as the plants themselves.
-Here’s a look at 7 herbs that ward off evil and traditionally believed to protect against evil and negative energies.
+Here’s a look at 7 herbs for protection for blocking negative energies.

 1. Aloe Vera